House of Hope

 Making roads in the sand for their cars.

-The event turned into a giant playtime for everyone and at one point I stopped and just looked around.
+They were proud of their car and wanted me to know it.>The event turned into a giant playtime for everyone and at one point I stopped and just looked around.
 A very simple toy and some time focused on a child.
 I began praising God for bringing us to these precious children.
 What joy I felt to spend time loving on them and what joy exuded from their hearts to just be kids and play.

 <Katrina and Hepsa